cayleygraph/cayley/docs/cayleyimport.md

 ## Synopsis

-The `cayleyimport` tool imports content from an created by [`cayleyexport`](cayleyexport.md), or potentially, another third-party export tool.
+The `cayleyimport` tool imports content created by [`cayleyexport`](cayleyexport.md), or potentially, another third-party export tool.

 See the [`cayleyexport`](cayleyexport.md) document for more information regarding [`cayleyexport`](cayleyexport.md), which provides the inverse “exporting” capability.